 Those applying for a degree apprenticeship will notice that instead of applying for a course, they are actually applying for an apprenticeship job role.
-The knowledge degree apprentices gain at university trains them to do this specific role, so you’ll need to be sure that you really are interested in that particular career route.
+The knowledge that degree apprentices gain at university will train them to do this specific role.
+You will need to be sure that you are interested in and committed to that particular career route.

 Experience for your CV

 Degree apprentices spend 80 per cent of their week at work doing the day to day tasks required of their job role.
-This means that by the end of the degree apprenticeship, you would have between three and five years’ of high quality work experience on your CV which makes you really stand out from the crowed when it comes to future job interviews.
+This means that by the end of the degree apprenticeship, you would have between three and five years’ of high quality work experience on your CV.
+This makes you really stand out from the crowed when it comes to future job interviews.

-Lots of university students graduate with no work experience at all which can make getting a graduate level job pretty tricky.
-At Aston, we offer the placement year which is when third year students can take a year off their studies to work in their chosen industry before coming back to complete their final year.
+Lots of university students graduate with no work experience at all which can make getting a graduate level job more challenging.
+At Aston, we offer the placement year.
+This is when third year students can take a year off their normal studies to work in their chosen industry.
+They return to the Universtiy to complete their final year.

 There is no doubt that part of the attraction of going to university is the student lifestyle that comes with it.
-You have the option to move away from home and live in halls of residence, join student societies that celebrate a shared interest in everything from rugby to Game of Thrones and experience the nightlife that Birmingham has to offer.
+You have the option to move away from home and live in halls of residence, join student societies that celebrate a shared interest in everything from sports to Game of Thrones and to experience the nightlife that Birmingham offers.

-The experience for degree apprentices is a little different as they will spend most of their time at work, they need to live within a commutable distance.
-We have partner employers based all over the country so that might mean you aren’t very close to our campus in Birmingham at all.
-You would be classed as an Aston university student though so you would still have access to all of our facilities when you come to campus for study sessions throughout the year.
-These study sessions are a chance for you to meet all the apprentices on your programme and often result in great friendships and opportunities to explore everything that Birmingham has to offer when the study sessions are over.
+The experience for degree apprentices is different as they will spend most of their time in the workplace and, living within a commutable distance.
+At Aston, we have partner employers based all over the country.
+Whilst this might mean your aren't very close to our campus in Birmingham, you remain an Aston university student with access to all of our facilities.
+When you come to the campus for study sessions throughout the year you will have an opportunity to meet all the apprentices on your programme.
+This often results in great friendships and brings opportunites to explore everything that Birmingham has to offer.

 What are my chances?

-It’s worth noting that both routes are competitive and you’ll need to work hard now to make sure you have the grades you need to apply for whichever route is your preference.
-Degree apprenticeships are even more competitive and our employers often receive thousands of applications for just a handful of apprenticeship roles.
+It's worth noting that both routes are competitive and you'll need to work hard now to make sure you have the grades you need to apply for your preferred route.
+Degree apprenticeships are even more competitive and our employersoften receive thousands of applications for just a handful of apprenticeship roles.